ministryofjustice/laa-dces-report-service/README.md

 1. get access to the container where the app is running
 2. Use the command to launch the corresponding report
+3. Replace <<reportTitle>> with the desired report title, e.g. Monthly, Daily, AdHoc etc.
-3. Make sure to specify the start and end date in the correct format (dd.MM.yyyy)
+4. Make sure to specify the start and end date in the correct format (dd.MM.yyyy)

 There are 2 ways of doing this, you can either use the script provided for ease or type the full CURL command.